Oprah tops Forbes most powerful celebrity list

 Despite hip surgery, which forced her to cut short a tour, Lady Gaga earned $80 million in the past 12 months which, along with her army of fans and powerful social media presence, assured her second place.

 "She is still a huge force in pop music.
-Even when she is not playing, people are talking abut her and speculating about her," Pomerantz said.
+Even when she is not playing, people are talking about her and speculating about her," Pomerantz said.

 Spielberg, with earnings of $100 million in the last year, was the top man on the list, ahead of rock star Bon Jovi at No. 7, Swiss tennis champion Roger Federer, who makes $400 million each year from ten sponsors, at No. 8, and Canadian-born singer Justin Bieber, the youngest member of the list, at No. 9.